William Rockefeller Sr.: Family

 William Avery Rockefeller was born in Ancram, New York.
-He was the eldest son of businessman/farmer Godfrey Lewis Rockefeller (September 24, 1783 in Albany, New York – September 28, 1857 in Richford, New York) and Lucy Avery (February 11, 1786 in Great Barrington, Massachusetts – April 6, 1867).
-Godfrey and Lucy had married on September 20, 1806, in Amwell, Hunterdon County, New Jersey.
-Bill had two elder sisters—Melinda and Olympia—as well as seven younger siblings; Norman, Sally, Jacob, Mary, Miles, Mary Miranda, and Egbert.
+He was the eldest son of businessman and farmer Godfrey Lewis Rockefeller and Lucy Avery.
+Godfrey and Lucy had married on September 20, 1806, in Amwell, New Jersey.
+Bill had two elder sisters, Melinda and Olympia, as well as seven younger siblings: Norman, Sally, Jacob, Mary, Miles, Mary Miranda, and Egbert.

 Ancestry

-The Rockefellers trace their patrilineal line to Goddard Rockefeller (born Gotthard Rockenfeller) (1590) of Fahr, today part of Neuwied, Germany.
-The first Rockefeller to emigrate to America (1723) was Johann Peter Rockenfeller (1710 in Segendorf, Neuwied – 1787 in Amwell Township, New Jersey), who changed his name to Rockefeller.
+The Rockefellers trace their patrilineal line to Goddard Rockefeller (born Gotthard Rockenfeller; 1590) of Fahr, Germany, and the now deserted village of Rockenfeld as namesake.
+The first Rockefeller to emigrate to America (1723) was Johann Peter Rockenfeller (1710 – 1787), who changed his name to Rockefeller.
 Godfrey Lewis Rockefeller was a son of distant cousins William Rockefeller (1750–1793) and Christina Rockefeller (1754–1800).
 Lucy Avery was born to Miles Avery and Melinda Pixley, New England Yankees of mostly English descent, being a descendant of James Avery.

 Marriage and children

-Rockefeller married his first wife, Eliza Davison (September 12, 1813 – March 28, 1889), a daughter of farmer John Davison and Cynthia Selover, on February 18, 1837 in Niles, Cayuga Co., New York.
-John highly opposed the union.
-Since Cynthia had died when Eliza was twelve, Eliza had been raised by her elder sister, Mary Ann Davison, and father John.
+Rockefeller married his first wife, Eliza Davison, on February 18, 1837 in Niles, New York.
 Rockefeller met Eliza on one of his business trips in Upstate New York.
 It is said that Rockefeller pulled out a slate and chalk to communicate when he arrived at the Davison residence, as he often pretended to be deaf and dumb on his selling trips.
 Eliza is to have supposedly remarked, "If that man were not deaf and dumb, I'd marry him."

-Bill and Eliza were the parents of three sons and three daughters:
+The couple had three sons and three daughters: